BjornL1/cycling-gothenburg/README.md

 - Landing page
-  -  The header and navigation bar are adapted with media queries, once viewed on a smaller device the navbar will be placed under the header and both header and navbar will be centered for promoting consistency in the display of the items and avoiding interference between them.
+  -  The header and navigation bar are adapted to media queries, once viewed on a smaller device the navbar will be placed under the header and both header and navbar will be centered for promoting consistency in the display of the items and avoiding interference between them.

-  - A link to the sign-up form is displayed close to top center, the purpose with the element is to draw attention to the link since it is standing out from the page and leading directly to link to sign up form for the users.
+  - A link to the sign-up form is displayed close to the top center, the purpose of the element is to draw attention to the link since it stands out from the page and leads directly to the link to sign-up form for the users.

 - Bike tour content
-  - In this section the main content is presented to the user, it follows directly after the main page.
+  - In this section, the main content is presented to the user, it follows directly after the main page.
 The first image displayed is an overview of the Gothenburg city tour, the following content illustrates each tour section in the order following the route.
-For each image there is a brief description of the different stops that are included in the tour.
-For smaller screens, the content is displayed as a row the information text is followed by the image for each tour stop, by presenting the information in a row the image can be kept with a size making the image content clearly visible.
+For each image, there is a brief description of the different stops that are included in the tour.
+For smaller screens, the content is displayed as a row the information text is followed by the image for each tour stop, and by presenting the information in a row the image can be kept with a size making the image content clearly visible.

   - About Us.
 This section includes a subsection for the sign-up form for fixed tours.
-The first section is a description on the background of the webpage and what service is provided, after the introduction the subsection follows with the sign-up form.
+The first section is a description of the background of the webpage and what service is provided, after the introduction the subsection follows with the sign-up form.
-  - Fixed tour sign up form
+  - Fixed tour sign-up form
-    - In this form the user can submit a sign-up form to join the fixed tour, the form also includes a possibility to rent different bikes.
-The name and email fields are required to fill in whereas the bike field is optional, however there is set quantity between 1 to 5 bikes preventing the user to not adding copious quantities by mistake.
+    - In this form, the user can submit a sign-up form to join the fixed tour, the form also includes the possibility to rent different bikes.
+The name and email fields are required to be filled in whereas the bike field is optional, however, there is a set quantity between 1 to 5 bikes preventing the user to not adding copious quantities by mistake.
 Furthermore, there is a link to the rent a bike in the form field allowing the user to quickly check which bikes are available before sending the form.

 - Rent a bike
-  - This section includes the bikes provided by Gothenburg cycling trips, a table shows the cost for renting bike.
+  - This section includes the bikes provided by Gothenburg cycling trips, a table shows the cost of renting a bike.
 Below the table, a paragraph is placed at the top of each bike image.
- On smaller screens the bike is adapted by a media query to display a row instead to fit the content properly.
+ On smaller screens, the bike images are adapted by a media query to display a row instead of a horizontal alignment to fit the content properly.

 - Contact
-  - The contact section is including an address field but also phone and mail information, the latter is prepared with a link enabling the user to access a prepared mail link to improve accessibility.
+  - The contact section includes an address field but also phone and mail information, the latter is prepared with a link enabling the user to access a prepared mail link to improve accessibility.

-- A footer which contains social media links to Facebook, twitter, and YouTube.
-By using icons in the footer can be kept clean and because they are universally recognisable.
+- A footer that contains social media links to Facebook, Twitter, and YouTube.
+Using icons in the footer can be kept clean and because they are universally recognizable.

 ### Future Implementations
-  - Use javascript to add a "to top" button with a solid smooth scroll function.
+  - Use JavaScript to add a "to top" button with a solid smooth scroll function.
-  - Use javascript to add a confirmation pop-up window to allow the user to confirm the submitted form.
+  - Use JavaScript to add a confirmation pop-up window to allow the user to confirm the submitted form.
-  - Create a database for the bikes in order to easliy control the number of bikes available and the repair status.
+  - Create a database for the bikes in order to easily control the number of bikes available and the repair status.

 ### Accessibility

-- I have been mindful during coding to ensure that the website is as accessible friendly as possible.
+- I have been mindful during coding to ensure that the website is as accessible and friendly as possible.
 I have achieved this by:
 - Using semantic HTML.
-- Added meta data characteristics for optimizing SEO.
+- Added metadata characteristics for optimizing SEO.
 - Using descriptive alt attributes on images on the site.
 - Ensuring menus are accessible by underlining the nav links for screen readers.
-- Using "hover" function on the sign up submit button.
+- Use the "hover" function on the sign-up submit button.

 ## Technologies Used